 Summer is officially here, which means it's time for shorts, sundresses and swimsuits.
 It also means that one dreaded problem is bound to return — chafing.
 The ultimate culprit of discomfort during the summer months, chafing can turn a good day into a painful one and likely make you reconsider your outfit choices for the rest of the season.

-If you stocked up on breezy sundresses ahead of the summer and don't want to sacrifice style for comfort, an anti-chafing balm can help relieve some of the irritation — whether it's on your thighs, arms or chest.
+If you stocked up on breezy dresses ahead of the summer and don't want to sacrifice style for comfort, an anti-chafing balm can help relieve some of the irritation, whether it's on your thighs, arms or chest.

 Since chafing affects nearly everyone on some level, there are plenty of anti-chafing products that are designed for different skin types and preferences.
-To help sort through them all, we reached out to dermatologists to find out which products can keep you feeling your best all summer long.
+To help sort through them all, we reached out to dermatologists to find out which products can keep you feeling fresh, dry and your best all summer long.

 How to prevent chafing

-"In general, when looking for something to prevent chafing, you are looking for something to create a barrier between the skin, or the skin and tight clothing, to prevent irritation that can be caused by rubbing or friction," New York City-based dermatologist Dr. Marisa Garshick told Shop TODAY.
+"In general, when looking for something to prevent chafing, you are looking for something to create a barrier between the skin, or the skin and tight clothing, to prevent irritation that can be caused by rubbing or friction," New York City-based dermatologist Dr. Marisa Garshick added.

 Anti-chafing balms, powders and creams can help create this barrier prior to exercising or other activities that may cause chafing or irritation.